If you're planning a trip to Thailand, then this post will help you plan, pack, and ensure you get on that plane with everything you need.

-The Ultimate Thailand Checklist – Travel Essentials
+The Ultimate Thailand Vacation Checklist

 1. Visa

-The first thing you should consider well in advance is whether or not you will need a visa.
-If you're visiting for under 30 days then you won't, because you'll enter on a 30-day exemption stamp, which is stamped into your passport on arrival.
+If you're visiting Thailand for under 30 days then you won't, because you'll enter on a 30-day exemption stamp, which is stamped in your passport on arrival.

-A single entry tourist visa will give you a 60-day stay, and a multiple entry tourist visa is valid for 6 months, with permitted stays of 60 days at a time.
-With the multiple entry visa you can leave after 60 days to a neighboring country and then re-enter to activate a further 60 days.
+A single entry Tourist Visa will give you a 60-day stay, and a multiple entry Tourist Visa is valid for 6 months, with permitted stays of 60 days at a time.

 Other visas are available for volunteering, education, retirement and more.